English

 Cape Kri

 The best time to visit Raja Ampat is between October and April, when the weather is behaving the best.
 Almost all Indonesia liveaboard will cross over to Komodo end of March or early April as the waters become choppy in Raja Ampat.
-During the season of Raja Ampat, the water temperature averages around 28°C (82°F) with visibility of at least 20 meters (65 feet).
+During the season of Raja Ampat, the water temperature averages around 28?C (82?F) with visibility of at least 20 meters (65 feet).

 Banda Sea

 The Banda Sea is located in the eastern part of Indonesia, and south of Papua.
 Banda Sea is famous for two particular things, the migration of the Hammerhead Sharks and Whale Watching.
-Pristine coral reefs as well as a variety of pelagic species are of course there but that’s just a bonus because the focus is on the Hammerheads.
+Pristine coral reefs as well as a variety of pelagic species are of course there but That's just a bonus because the focus is on the Hammerheads.
 The dive sites are diverse but all of the Indonesia liveaboard will visit these:

-Banda Sea Liveaboard
+Banda Sea Liveaboard aerial view

-1. Hatta Island: One of the main dive sites were to see both the Hammerhead Migration as well as Whales.
+One of the main dive sites were to see both the Hammerhead Migration as well as Whales.
 Otherwise divers can expect to see a wide variety of marine life, including reef sharks, eagle rays, and large schools of fish.

 Suanggi Island

 The best time to visit the Banda Sea is between September and November, when the water is best at providing what we are looking for.
-During this time, the water temperature averages around 27°C (81°F) and visibility at approximately 25 meters (82 feet).
+During this time, the water temperature averages around 27?C (81?F) and visibility at approximately 25 meters (82 feet).

 Komodo Liveaboard

-The Komodo National Park is now Indonesia’s hottest place to be, strongly promoted by the Indonesian government to be the next Bali.
+The Komodo National Park is now Indonesia's hottest place to be, strongly promoted by the Indonesian government to be the next Bali.
 Komodo is a unique diving destination in Indonesia that provides easy land based access to the majority of the dive sites in the Komodo National Park.
+However, Komodo provides a large number of dive sites, some of the best being in the south side of the park only reachable by an Indonesia liveaboard.
+Take for example Manta Alley.

 With more than 30 dive sites in the park, here are some of the most popular ones:

-1. Batu Bolong: This famous rock formation coming out of the water is the number one most wanted dive site in Komod.
+This famous rock formation coming out of the water is the number one most wanted dive site in Komod.
 The coral reefs are simply stunning but the currents can also be insanely and dangerously strong.
+Diving at the right time in Batu Bolong is paramount.

-2. Manta Point: The name says it all.
+The name says it all.
 This is not the only place where to see Manta Rays in Komodo but it is the first one discovered in the park.
-Generally it’s a drift dive across a sandy and rocky bottom with Manta Rays passing along continously.
+Generally It's a drift dive across a sandy and rocky bottom with Manta Rays passing along continously.The second dive site for spotting the Manta Rays is Mawan and typically when Mantas are not seen in Manta Point, They're in Mawan.

-3. Crystal Rock / Castle Rock: These are two dive sites very similar to each other both in underwater conditions as well as in what they provide to divers.
+These are two dive sites very similar to each other both in underwater conditions as well as in what they provide to divers.
 Diving at the right time with the right currents, sharks can be in abundance hunting in the schools of fish.
 Not recommend for beginner divers.

 Planning your liveaboard in Indonesia